ssd6515/Predict-Future-Sales/README.md

 ### Data Visualization

-Histogram plots were used data visualization in this project.
+Histogram plots were used for data visualization in this project.

 Figure 1: